How to Control Water Heater using Switches?

 Controlling of Water Heater using Double Pole Switch

-A double pole switch can be also used to control the ON/OFF operation of electric water heater.
-In our case of 240V water heater, we have used a 30 amp double pole switch protected by 30 amp circuit breaker form the main supply panel.
+A double pole switch can be also used to control the ON/OFF operation of electric water heaters.
+In our case of 240V water heater, we have used a 30 amp double pole switch protected by a 30 amp circuit breaker form the main supply panel.

-This way, both lines (hot or phase) wires are turn off by switch.
-As only breaking a single line supply will work perfectly, but we still able to use the double pole switch instead of single pole switch as it makes sure complete power off to the water heater.
-This way, double pole acts as a safety switch as well.
+This way, both lines (hot or phase) wires are turned off by switch.
+Only breaking a single line supply will work perfectly, but we are still able to use the double pole switch instead of single pole switch as it makes sure to turn the power off to the water heater.
+This way, the double pole acts as a safety switch as well.

-Safety switches are required in tankless water heater, HVAC (heating, ventilation, and air conditioning), commercial water heater or when main circuit breaker box is not within sight.
+Safety switches are required in tankless water heaters, HVAC (heating, ventilation, and air conditioning), commercial water heaters or when the main circuit breaker box is not within sight.

 Good to know:

-- Always use the proper wiring diagram according to the user manual comes with device.
+• Always use the proper wiring diagram according to the user manual provided by the manufacturers.

-- A 240V AC water heater element can be connect to the 120V AC.
+• A 240V AC water heater element can be connected to the 120V AC.

 Controlling of Water Heater from Two Places using Two, 3-Way Switches

-Using the following diagram, we can control an electric water heater from two different places same like the the staircase wiring diagram where a single light bulb can be controlled from two places using three way switches.
+Using the following diagram, we can control an electric water heater from two different places, similar to the staircase wiring diagram where a single light bulb can be controlled from two places using three way switches.

 Good to know: